 In 1938, after people raised concerns about dyes in food and beauty products, the US passed the Food, Drug and Cosmetic Act.
-In 1960, the Color Additives Amendment was enacted, which ruled that the FDA had to approve any new food colour additive before any food colour additive could hit the market.
+In 1960, the Color Additives Amendment was enacted, which ruled that the FDA had to approve any new food color additive before any food color additive could hit the market.

 Relative to other industrialized regions, the U.S. tends to have weaker food regulations.

 In the European Union (EU), the Community legislation on food additives is based on the principle that manufacturers can use only those additives that are explicitly permitted.
 Food additives in the EU may only be permitted if: